polylang/polylang/readme.txt

 * Pro: Add synchronized posts to the REST API
 * Pro: Fix variations messed when changing WooCommerce attributes slugs
 * Pro: Fix incorrect language for ajax requests made on front by The Events Calendar
+* Pro: Fix term not duplicated correctly when the language is set from the content
 * Refactor the core to activate on front and for the REST api actions that were previously available only in the backend (language checks, synchronizations...).
 * Add flags to widgets displayed in only one language (Props Jory Hogeveen) #257
 * Honor 'pll_the_language_args' for all options in menus #237